Berlin–Munich high-speed railway

-The new line reduced travel time by train between Berlin and Munich from 6 hours to 3 hours and 55 minutes.
+The new line reduced travel time by train between Berlin and Munich from 6 hours to currently 3 hours and 45 minutes.

 Construction began in 1996 and cost about €10 billion ($11.8 billion), making it the most expensive transport project in Germany since reunification.
 The line traverses the Thuringian Forest and required the construction of 22 tunnels and 29 bridges.